 Nagwa Kassabgy is a graduate of AUC’s MATESOL Program and has been serving at AUC since 1993.
 She was the recipient of AUC’s Excellence in Teaching Award in June 2010, and the Excellence in Community-based Learning and Civic Engagement Award in May 2016.
-She is currently chair of the Department of English Language Instruction (ELI).
 Over the years, she has served on a number of key departmental and university committees, including curriculum and assessment committees, and has done professional service to the community outside AUC, the most recent of which included designing and leading the ongoing TEFL teacher training program for the Egyptian Ministry of Education Maa’ssara district language teachers and the English for Special Purposes course for a group of Egyptian National TV employees, two joint projects with the ALA Academic Community Engagement Program.
 She participated in organizing three AUC international conferences, including the International Conference on Contrastive Rhetoric and the Writing Across the Curriculum Conference.

 Kassabgy, N., Bhambhani, V., Salah El Din, Y., Wachob, P. (2011).
 Responding to Writing.
 In Chapter 11: Testing, Feedback and Evaluation.
 IATEFL 2010 Harrogate Conference Selections.
 Kent: IATEFL.